-Next, you’re going to need a few tools to be able to interact with your Platform.sh project, two of which you likely already have.
+Next, you need a couple tools to interact with your project, one of which you likely already have.

-The first is Git, which you will need to have installed before moving forward.
-As a Platform as a Service, or PaaS, Platform.sh automatically manages everything your application needs in order to run.
-Git is the primary tool used to do this.
+Git.
+Git is the primary tool you use to manage everything your app needs to run.
 Every commit pushed results in a new deployment, and all of your configuration is driven almost entirely by a small number of YAML files in your Git repository (which we will get to in the steps below).
 Your infrastructure, described in these files, becomes part of your application itself - completely transparent and version-controlled.
-If you do not already have Git on your computer, you should install it now.

-In each of the backend guides below, there will be a “Deploy on Platform.sh” button that will not only deploy the guide’s project for you, but also sign you up for a trial account.
-If you are planning on simply deploying a template and following along with these guides for greater context, feel free to move onto the next section.
+In each of the backend guides below, there is a “Deploy on Platform.sh” button that will not only deploy the guide’s project for you, but also sign you up for a trial account.
+If you are planning on deploying a template and following along with these guides for greater context, feel free to move onto the next section.

-If however you are planning on using the templates and guides to deploy your existing codebase to Platform.sh, you will first need to visit the Platform.sh accounts page and fill out your information to set up your trial account.
+If however you are planning on using the templates and guides to deploy your existing codebase to Platform.sh, you first need to register for a trial Platform.sh account.
 If you don’t want to sign up initially with your e-mail address, you can sign up using an existing GitHub, Bitbucket, or Google account.
-If you choose one of these options, you will be able to set a password for your Platform.sh account later.
+If you choose one of these options, you can set a password for your Platform.sh account later.

-After creating an account, you will be prompted to create your first project.
-Since you’ll be providing your own code, use the “Blank project” option.
-You will be able to give the project a title and choose a region closest to the visitors of your site.
+After creating an account, you are prompted to create your first project.
+Since you’re providing your own code, use the “Blank project” option.
+You can give the project a title and choose a region closest to the visitors of your site.
 You also have the option to select more resources for your project.
 This is especially important with multi-application projects, so make sure to consult the Plan size note below for more details.

 Multi-application projects generally require more resources to run on Platform.sh, and so the trial’s default